savannahestridge/unaccompanied_tableau_analysis/README.md

 To enhance the depth of the analysis, data from the U.S. Department of Health and Human Services (HHS)[^2] was also incorporated.
 HHS regularly publishes immigration data related to unaccompanied minors[^2], providing critical supplemental insights regarding trends in arrivals, custody durations, and sponsor releases.

-## Data Preparation

-Data cleaning procedures were conducted to ensure consistency and reliability across datasets.
-Incomplete records were removed, categorical variables were standardized, and duplicate entries were identified and excluded.
-All dates were converted to align with fiscal year conventions (October 1–September 30) used in federal reporting.
-Regional classifications were harmonized to support comparative analysis of geographic trends across sources.

 ## Analytical Approach

 The analysis proceeded in two stages.
 First, descriptive statistics were calculated to summarize key demographic, geographic, and custodial characteristics, including gender distributions, country and regional origins, age cohorts, and average time in ORR custody.
 Temporal trends were examined across fiscal years to capture changes over time.